 Credentialing bodies that want access to the certification scheme in addition to the Job Task Analyses and supporting materials will need to also agree to license terms to access the scheme document.

 In addition to supporting materials directly related to the JTA and schemes, the results of studies conducted to evaluate the potential for credentialed energy efficiency professionals are also available.
 A study of the alignment between three of the BBWG jobs and military occupations was conducted as well as a broader study of the commercial building workforce for all four BBWG jobs.
 Both studies are provided here to assist credentialing bodies, education and training providers and energy efficiency practitioners in evaluating the potential demand and supply for energy efficiency jobs and workers.

-The U.S. Department of Defense (DOD) Combatting Terrorism Technical Support Office (CTTSO), Department of Homeland Security (DHS) Science and Technology Directorate (S&T), Karagozian & Case, Inc., Professional Testing, Inc. and the National Institute of Building Sciences (Institute) through its Commercial Workforce Credentialing Council (CWCC) have worked with industry stakeholders to develop voluntary national guidelines aimed at improving the quality and consistency of worker credentials for blast protection specialists.
+The U.S. Department of Defense (DOD) Combatting Terrorism Technical Support Office (CTTSO), Department of Homeland Security (DHS) Science and Technology Directorate (S&T), Karagozian & Case, Inc., Professional Testing, Inc. and the National Institute of Building Sciences (Institute) through its Commercial Workforce Credentialing Committee (CWCC) have worked with industry stakeholders to develop voluntary national guidelines aimed at improving the quality and consistency of worker credentials for blast protection specialists.

 |Job Title||Job Description|

 |Certified Blast Protection Professional||A Certified Blast Protection Professional characterizes hazardous explosion effects and designs solutions to mitigate the resulting consequences to specified assets.|